breadsystems/rtc-scheduler/README.md

 cp src/dev/example.config.edn src/dev/config.edn
 ```

-Edit the new `config.edn` file to set up 2FA.
-If you don't need to test backend authentication, you can disable authentication altogether by setting `:dev-disable-auth true`.
+Edit the new `config.edn` file to set up 2FA with your [Authy API key](https://www.twilio.com/docs/authy/api#authy-api-keys).
+If you want to skip this for development purposes, see the section below about *security settings in dev*.

 In most cases you can leave the `:database-url` value alone.